mypreview/woo-additional-terms/readme.txt

 1. Additional terms and condition checkbox on the WooCommerce checkout page.
 2. Validation error notice appears if the checkbox is not checked.
 3. Plugin settings page.
+4. Inserting the Additional terms block inside the WooCommerce checkout block.
+5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.5.0 =
+* Compatibility with WooCommerce Checkout block
+* Compatibility with WooCommerce 7.3

 = 1.4.1 =
 * Improved logic in displaying admin-notices.